Keksuccino/docs_fancymenu/action-scripts.md

 - **Else-If Statement:** Checks another [condition](/en/conditions) if the preceding *if* (or earlier *else-if*) wasn't met.
 - **Else Statement:** Runs if none of the preceding [conditions](/en/conditions) are met.
 - **While Statement:** Repeats a block of actions continuously while a [condition](/en/conditions) remains true (with a built‑in timeout to prevent infinite loops).
+- **Delay Block:** Waits for the specified time before running its contained actions.
+The rest of the script keeps running while the delay counts down.
+- **Execute Later Block:** Queues contained actions to run on the main thread after a millisecond delay.
+- **Comment:** Adds a note inside the script for organization.
+Comments do not run any action.

 By combining these statements with actions, you can build dynamic and conditional behavior, for example, checking if a player's health is low before sending a warning message or repeating an update until a condition changes.